solana-labs/solana/docs/src/apps/jsonrpc-api.md

 #### Parameters:
 * `<string>` - account address as base-58 encoded string
 * `<object>` - (optional) Configuration object containing the following fields:
-  * `startAfter: <string>` - (optional) start searching backwards from this transaction signature, which must be a confirmed signature for the account address.
-If not provided the search starts from the highest max confirmed block.
+  * `before: <string>` - (optional) start searching backwards from this transaction signature.
+                         If not provided the search starts from the top of the highest max confirmed block.
   * `limit: <number>` - (optional) maximum transaction signatures to return (between 1 and 1,000, default: 1,000).

 #### Results: